By-Law Enforcement and Licensing

 Filing a Complaint: All complaints under a by-law must be submitted to the By-Law Department in writing, either hard copy or via email with the complainants contact information, nature of alleged complaint and return contact information if the complainant requests a response.
 All personal information is collected in accordance with the Municipal Freedom of Information and Protection of Privacy Act.

-Winter Parking Restrictions: No person shall park a vehicle on municipal maintained roadways or property from November 1 to April 15 between the hours of twelve (12) midnight and seven (7) a.m.
+Winter Parking Restrictions: No person shall park a vehicle on municipal maintained roadways or property including any Municipal parking lot from November 1 to April 15 between the hours of twelve (12) midnight and seven (7) a.m.
 This is related to by-law 2010-42, that states that: “no person shall park or stand a vehicle in such a manner as to interfere with the clearing of snow, or the sanding or maintenance of a highway.”
 The fine associated with this offence is $200.00 and your vehicle may be towed at your own expense.

 Sign By-law: The Sign By-Law regulates signs and other advertising devices within the Municipality of Dysart et al. Any sign that is erected or altered in contravention of this By-Law shall be removed by the Municipality at the owner’s expense and the person who contravenes is guilty of an offence and upon conviction is liable to a fine under the Provincial Offences Act.
 For specific information on any of our regulatory by-laws, please contact the Municipal Law Enforcement Officer and she will be pleased to assist you.